USAID Funded Chemonics Mango Travesty: WHAT’S WRONG WITH THIS PICTURE?

 Hopes ran high.
 The project was going to produce 18,000 pounds of dried mango per year (MCI 2012; USAID 2012).
 According to a project insider, problems that doomed the business before it ever started included,

-- Lack of business knowledge among association that ran the business
+• Lack of business knowledge among association members who oversaw the operation

-ADAIM dried some mangos.
-But the product never moved.
-It stayed in the cooler.
-And the fact that, according to the insider, they also had no effective means to control the quality of the producer or to determine when the sliced mangos were actually dry, meant that it was not good anyway.
-When USAID inspectors came to have a look they told ADAIM to burn their stock.
-The business subsequently shut the plant down.
+ADAIM dried some mangos, but they never made it to market.
+The product stayed in the cooler.
+According to the insider, ADAIM had no means to control the quality of the producer or to determine when the sliced mangos were actually dry.
+When USAID inspectors came to have a look they told ADAIM to burn their stock and shut the plant down.
 That was some two years before the picture on the upper right of this text box was published in the first page of a report heralding USAID/WINNER’s successes.